angular/angular/aio/content/guide/aot-compiler.md

 The Angular **AOT compiler** extracts and interprets **metadata** about the parts of the application that Angular is supposed to manage.

-To learn how to specify Angular Metadata, see the [Specifying Metadata](#metadata-aot) section
+To learn how to specify Angular metadata in your application, see the [Specifying Metadata](#metadata-aot) section.

 {@a why-aot}